dspasibenko/log4g/README.md

 ```

-log4g uses concurrent logging message processing with active usage of go routines.
-In addition some internal components, like plugable appenders, may require strong initialization - finalization lifecycle.
+log4g uses concurrent logging messages processing with active usage of go routines.
+In addition, some internal components, like plugable appenders, may require strong initialization - finalization lifecycle.
 To avoid data loss, finalize, and free  resources properly the `log4g.Shutdown()` function should be called.
 It can be called just before your application is over, otherwise you probably will not have a chance to see some of your logging messages.

 ## Architecture
 log4g operates with the following terms and components: _log level_,  _logger_, _log event_, _logger name_, _logger context_, _appender_, and _log4g configuration_.